fu01101010/gaussianNoiseVisual/README.rst

   - :code:`/source`: contains the :code:`main.cpp` source file and other headers.

+  - :code:`/include`: contains :code:`glm`, :code:`glad` and :code:`glfw` libraries.

+  - :code:`/libs`: contains the :code:`.dylib` file needed to run :code:`glfw`.

 1.2: branches
 =============

-- this code has two branches:
+- this repo has two branches:

+  - and major release versions to the :code:`master` branch.

   - we commitin' minor changes and non-release versions to the :code:`develop` branch.

-  - and major release versions to the :code:`master` branch.

 2: cmake
 ========